mharrend/CMSSW-DNN/README.md

 Tensorflow is available starting from CMSSW 9.0.X ([PR](https://github.com/cms-sw/cmsdist/pull/2824)).
 The software bundle for CMSSW 8.0.X is provided by [M. Harrendorf](https://github.com/mharrend).

+##### Usage without CMSSW
+* This package can also be used with out CMSSW, but then you have to make sure that the tensorflow python package is installed on your machine.

 ##### Features in a nutshell